 Just after the turn of the twentieth century, eight-year-old Ralph moved with his family from New England to Colorado in hopes that the climate would improve his father’s tuberculosis.
 They almost returned immediately when they saw the homestead they had to build up and live on but persevered in spite of hardship and scarce resources.
 The book is full of vivid details about the daily life of a poverty-stricken family trying to make do on a ranch without whining or expecting pity.
 Generous neighborliness is contrasted with conniving ranchers, and Father’s ingenuity and courageous example are prized.

 Ralph’s exploits are remarkable, with all kinds of boyish incidents and accidents that are better than most fiction.
 But it is Father’s character and Ralph’s relationship to him that are most compelling.
 Although Ralph rarely shows remorse for his misbehavior, the consequences for his sins are consistently demonstrated, and the greatest effect on his character comes from desiring his father’s good opinion.

-Caution: The cowboys’ language is realistically unrefined, and the Moodys’ best neighbor occasionally uses rough language as well.
+There are some instances of coarse language.
+The cowboys Ralph works with during the summer use language that is realistically unrefined, and the Moodys’ best neighbor occasionally uses rough language as well.
 This is in stark contrast to the higher standard of speech that is set by Father.
 As a read-aloud, this is easily censored, but parents should know it is there.